tbidne/navi/README.md

 Individual services have their own options, but there are a few that are common to most.

 * `poll-interval`: Optional.
 One of `[NATURAL | STRING]`.
-The provided interval be either a raw natural (interpreted as seconds), or a "time string" e.g. 1d2m3h4s, 3h20s.
+The provided interval be either a raw natural (interpreted as seconds), or a "time string" e.g. `1d2m3h4s`, `3h20s`.
 Determines how often a service is polled.
 * `repeat-events`: One of `[true|false]`.
 Determines if we send off the same notification twice in a row.
 Defaults to `false` (i.e. no repeats) unless stated otherwise.
-* `error-events`: One of `["none"|"repeats"|"no-repeats">`.
+* `error-events`: One of `["none"|"repeats"|"no-repeats"]`.
 Determines if we send off notifications for errors, and how we handle repeats.
 Defaults to `"no-repeats"` unless stated otherwise i.e. we send error notifications but no repeats.

 ### Predefined